wezm/git-grab/README.md

 </h1>

 <div align="center">
-  <strong>A small tool to clone git repositories to a standard location, ordered
+  <strong>A small tool to clone git repositories to a standard location, organised
   by domain name and path.
 Runs on BSD, Linux, macOS, Windows, and more.</strong>
 </div>